JonathanTIngram/JonathanTIngram.github.io/index.md

 show_tile: false
 ---

-I have my BS in Computer Science from Rowan University and currently work as a software engineer.
  Some of my interests within the field include full stack web development, the internet of things and robotics.